 The overall education level of Oregon City citizens is substantially higher than the typical US community, as 29.26% of adults in Oregon City have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Oregon City in 2018 was $35,444, which is wealthy relative to Oregon, and upper middle income relative to the rest of the US.
 This equates to an annual income of $141,776 for a family of four.
 However, Oregon City contains both very wealthy and poor people as well.

 Oregon City is a somewhat ethnically-diverse city.
 The people who call Oregon City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oregon City residents report their race to be White, followed by Asian.
 Important ancestries of people in Oregon City include German, English, Irish, Norwegian, and Scottish.

 The most common language spoken in Oregon City is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Slavic languages.